Brand Ownership for Marketplace Sellers, Built into Seller Center

 • Iterated designs based on continuous feedback and evolving requirements

-• Presented final design solutions to stakeholders for alignment and approval
+• Presented final design solutions to stakeholders for alignment

 Project Goal: